AUKEY PA-B5 Omnia 100W - The first single port 100W USB-C PD charger from a major brand

 The AUKEY PA-B5 Omnia 100W is small for its output, but still hefty.
 Smaller than my MacBook Pro’s 61W USB-C power adapter.
 It is an easy winner over Apple, Dell, HP, and other laptop chargers for commutes and travel.
-Folding prongs and a not too bright power LED indicator add to its travel ready checklist.
+Folding prongs and a not too bright power LED indicator to add to its travel-ready checklist.
 Better pricing in most cases, too.

 Compared To Similar Chargers

 |Charger||AUKEY PA-B5 Omnia 100W||Apple 96W USB-C Power Adapter||Nekteck 90W USB-C PD|

 Quick Charge 3.0